jiunbae/ENE4014/README.md

-# Programming Languages Homeworkd 1
+# Programming Languages Homework 1

 Write C/C++ functions that builds and runs a FSA and an LR parser, and runs regular expressions.